ubaldot/defrecs/README.md

 > Instead here, Component A limits to publish the message it wants to send and nothing more.
 > It is then from the serial port component that we shall subscribe to the outputs of component A and then perform internally all the operations to send data over the serial port.

-The anatomy of a component is
+The anatomy of a component is the following:
-1. Bunch of static variables that represent the component state,
+1. Bunch of static variables that represent the component state `x`,
-2. Init function: to initialize the internal state (which are static variables),
+2. Init function: to initialize the internal state, that is, our `x0`,
-3. Main function: a function that update the internal state and produces the outputs,
+3. Step function: a function that update the internal state and produces the outputs, which is our `f`,
-4. seto_/geto_ methods to publish/subscribe outputs/inputs.
+4. publish_/subscribe_ methods to publish/subscribe the outputs and inputs `y` and `u`.

-This implies that the header files only contain the declaration of init function, main function, and the seto_/geto_ functions for publishing/subscribe signals.
+This implies that the header files only contain the declaration of init function, main function, and the publish_/subscribe_ functions.

 In this way it is easy to resemble "block diagrams" that are widely used in tools like Simulink.